-DPRK Provocations Likely Around U.S. Presidential Election
+North Korean Provocations Likely Around U.S. Presidential Election

-Beyond Parallel created a dataset of U.S. election events, incorporating both presidential and congressional midterm election years, and cross-tabulated this information with our original dataset on North Korean provocations over the same period.
+Beyond Parallel cross-tabulated U.S. presidential and congressional midterm elections, with our original dataset on North Korean provocations.
 This dataset comparison allowed us to evaluate how close (in number of days or weeks) the North Korean provocations occurred in relation to U.S. elections.

-Over the course of 30 elections since 1956, Beyond Parallel measured the “provocation window”— defined as the period of time before or after an election in which a North Korean provocation happens.
+Over the course of 32 elections since 1956, Beyond Parallel measured the “provocation window”— defined as the period of time before or after an election in which a North Korean provocation happens.

 - The provocation window has grown more narrow over time.
-That is, North Korean provocations have clustered increasingly closer to U.S. elections.
+That is, North Korean provocations have clustered increasingly closer to U.S. presidential and congressional midterm elections.

 Beyond Parallel created a dataset of U.S. election events, incorporating both presidential and congressional midterm election years, and cross-tabulated this information with our original dataset on North Korean provocations over the same period.
 The graph below illustrates how close (in number of days or weeks) North Korean provocations have occurred in relation to U.S. elections.
 This is one of the first studies to look at whether there are patterns to North Korean behavior around U.S. elections.